If you're here, you're probably thinking about starting a digital bank in the Middle East.

 Legal and license

-Getting legal support and regulatory approval could cost anywhere from SAR 1 million to SAR 10 million, depending on the complexity of your application and the consultants you work with.
+Getting legal support and a SAMA digital banking license can cost anywhere between SAR 1 million to SAR 10 million, depending on the complexity of your application and the consultants you work with.

 Team and operations